LEITNER STUDIO

 Five of Chicago’s leading theater companies came together to confront a shared challenge: the traditional funding model for nonprofit theater — the one the Ford Foundation essentially invented in the early 1960s — was breaking down, and no one had a structural alternative.

-We identified the hidden assumptions that kept the old model in place and designed a new approach that preserves the artistic mission while opening revenue streams that the current model forecloses.
+Working with Leitner, the companies identified the hidden assumptions holding the old model in place and designed a new approach that preserves the artistic mission while opening revenue streams the current model forecloses.

-Before the 1960s, nearly all theater in the U.S. was commercial — revenues came exclusively from ticket sales.
-The Ford Foundation changed that by promoting the idea that important artistic work shouldn't depend solely on its commercial appeal.
+Before the 1960s, nearly all theater in the United States was commercial — revenues came from ticket sales.
+The Ford Foundation changed that by promoting the idea that important artistic work shouldn’t depend solely on its commercial appeal.
 Nonprofit theater took off and became a national phenomenon.

 But an industry convention emerged: nonprofit theaters should be completely nonprofit.
 And now that foundation funding, government support, and individual giving are all under pressure, theaters are struggling — not because the artistic model is broken, but because the financial model is.

-The insight: sure, part of the organization should be nonprofit.
-But why wouldn't you spin other elements — merchandise, licensing, venue rentals, media rights — into for-profit entities that can accept investment and leverage their brands to compete in the marketplace?
-The convention of total nonprofitness isn't protecting the art.
-It's starving it.
+The insight: part of the organization should be nonprofit.
+But why wouldn’t a theater spin other elements — merchandise, licensing, venue rentals, media rights — into for-profit entities that can accept investment and leverage their brands to compete in the marketplace?
+The convention of total nonprofitness isn’t protecting the art.
+It’s starving it.